What We Do

 Students come to HMI for life-changing experiences during a semester or summer of high school, or in the years immediately following for a semester of a gap year.
-Our teacher fellowship program works with college graduates beginning a career in education, and our Educators Expedition offers summer professional development for teachers and school administrators.
+The Apprentice Program, our teacher fellowship program, works with college graduates beginning a career in education, and our Educators’ Expedition offers summer professional development for teachers and school administrators.
 From our campus high in the Rocky Mountains to the wilds of Patagonia, our students travel into the wilderness and foster communities of shared responsibility, creating the foundation for rigorous intellectual experiences.

 HMI at a glance

 - HMI is an accredited, not-for-profit independent school and gap year provider

 - Our high school semester program awards academic credit for classes that align with course requirements at sending schools across the country

 - Approximately 150 motivated, high-achieving students and 30 adults participate in HMI programs each year; HMI is not a wilderness therapy or rehabilitative school

 - All HMI programs combine exploration of the natural world with intellectual pursuits and intentional community

 - All HMI programs involve backpacking; some also involve rock climbing and backcountry skiing